-Similar to previous DFT studies of molecular dissociation on metal surfaces,6 we first consider HA calculations using the single lowest-energy configuration for each state (N2, TS, and 2N) and only the normal modes of the adsorbate (N atoms) without the surface atoms.
+Similar to previous DFT studies of molecular dissociation on metal surfaces,6 we first consider HA calculations using the single lowest-energy configuration for each state (N_2 , TS, and 2N) and only the normal modes of the adsorbate (i.e., adsorbed N atoms) without the surface atoms.
 This is the most conventional usage of HA in the context of surface science, and we term this approach "single configuration HA" (SC-HA).
 As shown in Figure 5, there are large deviations in free energies between SC-HA and CFF-AIMD in the associative desorption barrier and the surface reaction energy, which are also statistically significant.
 Surprisingly, the two methods predict opposite trends for the temperature-dependence of $\Delta S^{\ddagger}(T)$.
 The $T\Delta S^{\ddagger}(T)$ term is nearly zero and shows a decreasing trend with temperature in SC-HA, while it is much greater than zero and increases with increasing temperature in CFF-AIMD.

 There are several possible sources of entropic effects beyond SC-HA in CFF-AIMD, including the anharmonicity, configurational entropy of adsorbates, and vibrational entropy due to mobile surface atoms.
-The analysis on vibrational anharmonicity demonstrates that 2N, N2, and TS states are mostly harmonic (Figure S5), though there can be other types of anharmonicity, such as the rotational entropy.
-Based on multiple 2N states observed in CFF-AIMD simulations, we consider an ensemble of adsorbate configurations in HA, which we refer to as "multiple configuration HA" (MC-HA), (see Supporting Information).
-As illustrated in Figure 3, CFF-AIMD demonstrates better agreement in $\Delta G^{\dagger}(T)$ with MC-HA than with SC-HA, especially in the temperature-dependence of $\Delta S^{\ddagger}(T)$.
-However, there is a minor change in $\Delta S_r(T)$ between MC-HA and SC-HA because configurational entropies of N2 and 2N states are comparable.
-To understand the remaining discrepancy between HA and CFF-AIMD, we also include the vibrational entropy from the mobile surface atoms, called "multiple configurations with surface atoms" (MCS-HA).
+The analysis on vibrational anharmonicity demonstrates that $2N^$, N_2^ , and TS states are mostly harmonic (Figure S5), though there can be other types of anharmonicity, such as the rotational entropy.
+Based on multiple $2N^$ states observed in CFF-AIMD simulations, we consider an ensemble of adsorbate configurations in HA, which we refer to as "multiple configuration HA (MC-HA)" (see Supporting Information).
+As illustrated in Figure 3, CFF-AIMD demonstrates better agreement in $\Delta G^{\ddagger}(T)$ with MC-HA than with SC-HA, especially in the temperature-dependence of $\Delta S^{\ddagger}(T)$.
+However, there is a minor change in $\Delta S_r(T)$ between MC-HA and SC-HA because configurational entropies of N_2^ and $2N^$ states are comparable.
+To understand the remaining discrepancy between HA and CFF-AIMD, we include the vibrational entropy from both the nitrogen and the mobile surface atoms in the HA, called "multiple configurations with surface atoms (MCS-HA)" (see Supporting Information).
+For our 2x2 supercell of the Ru(0001) surface, we consider the surface phonons at the $\bar{\Gamma}$ point, which also effectively includes boundary points of the surface Brillouin zone of the primitive cell (see Supporting Information for discussion on surface phonon modes).
 Comparing MCS-HA and CFF-AIMD results, we find a good agreement between the two methods even at higher temperatures.
 This finding shows that the change in vibrational entropy of the surface atoms in elementary reactions can be substantial, although this effect is often neglected in studies of reactions on transition metal surfaces.